- Overview

 Thurs., June 17 Akutan Island

-Sun., June 20 Aniakchak National Monument & Preserve
+Sun., June 20 Aniakchak National Monument and Preserve

 Mon., June 21 Ugashik National Wildlife Refuge